-- Reduced motivation
+3. Reduced motivation

-- Anxiety and stress
+4. Anxiety and stress

-- Loss of appetite
+5. Loss of appetite

-If you can’t stop your mind whirring long enough to get some sleep, then you can blame it on your break-up.
+If you can’t stop your mind whirring long enough to get some sleep, blame it on your break-up.
 Those spiralling, ruminating thoughts (the ones that prey on your mind when you think you might have made a wrong decision) combined with a spike in adrenalin in the body, make it virtually impossible to get a good night’s rest.

-- Unhealthy eating
+7. Unhealthy eating

-Everyone knows that ice cream is one of the first things we reach for when we need to heal a broken heart, and now there’s a scientific reason behind all those unhealthy cravings.
+Everyone knows that ice cream is one of the first things we reach for when we need to heal a broken heart and now there’s a scientific reason behind all those cravings.
 Stress eating is a common side effect of broken heart syndrome, and can lead to food becoming ‘fetishised’ so that it starts feeling more like a treat than fuel for the body.

-- Lack of exercise
+8. Lack of exercise